 These groups of hormones are divided into four, namely ANP, BNP, CNP, and DNP.
-Each of this is produced in different areas of the circulatory system.
+Each of them is produced in different areas of the circulatory system.

-- ANP is produced by the cardiac muscle cells in the upper chambers (atria) of the heart.
+ANP (Atrial Natriuretic Peptide): It is produced by the cardiac muscle cells in the heart's upper chambers (atria).

-- BNP is produced by the cardiac muscle cells in the lower chambers (ventricles) of the heart.
+BNP (Brain Natriuretic Peptide): These are made by the cardiac muscle cells in the heart's lower chambers (ventricles).

-1. When there is a suspicion of heart failure due to symptoms such as difficulty in breathing and swelling (edema) in the arms or legs, your doctor might advise you to check your BNP levels.
+1. When there is a suspicion of heart failure due to symptoms such as difficulty breathing and swelling or fluid build-up in the extremities, your doctor might advise you to check your BNP levels.